timescale/docs/promscale/send-data/opentelemetry.md

     insecure: true
 ```

 Replace `<connector-host>` and `OTLP-port` with the corresponding hostname and port.
-For example, if you are running
+For example, if you are running the OTLP Collector and the Promscale Connector on a
-the OTLP Collector and the Promscale Connector on a Kubernetes cluster the endpoint parameter would be something like
+Kubernetes cluster the endpoint parameter would be similar to
 `endpoint: "promscale-connector.default.svc.cluster.local:9202"`

 # Configure the OpenTelemetry instrumentation